-The debate centers on whether the pace of change is fast enough to defuse the risks of a blowup as economic growth slows to a more sustainable pace of 6 or 7 percent.
+The debate centers on whether the pace of change is fast enough to defuse the risks of a blowup as economic growth slows to a more sustainable pace of 6 percent or 7 percent.
 The authorities are well aware that moving too quickly to loosen control of interest rates, or mishandling the process, may spur turmoil.
-If rates are not freed up, debt could continue to grow unchecked, especially at local governments and other entities that don’t need it.
+If rates are not freed up, debt could continue to grow unchecked, especially at local governments and other entities.
 Then there are vested interests like big state-owned banks and companies that resist the changes, which can squeeze their profits and influence.
 In November 2013, China’s leaders set a 2020 goal to meet the road map for reform.
 The world will know well before then how serious they are.